Rheinmetall Waffe Munition GmbH

 The product portfolio of Rheinmetall Waffe Munition GmbH (RWM) includes weapons systems and ammunition for infantry, direct and indirect fire, as well as pyrotechnics and protection systems.

 RWM specializes in the development and production of large calibre weapon systems and ammunition, including for example the main armament of the Leopard 2, the world's top-performing tank and the SMArt 155 sensor-fuzed ammunition for the artillery.

-Together with RWM Schweiz AG, the company also forms a centre of excellence for medium calibre automatic cannon, weapon systems and ammunition.
+RWM together with RWM Schweiz AG also forms the centre of excellence for medium calibre automatic cannon, weapon systems and ammunition.
 Its chief products include vehicle-mounted weapons, aircraft cannon, naval guns and ammunition, as well as ammunition for antiaircraft systems.

 Furthermore, protection systems and pyrotechnics are part of the RWM range of products, rounded off by the range of Rheinmetall Waffe Munition Arges GmbH.
 These include, for example, the MASS naval countermeasures system, which is already in service worldwide, as well as practice ammunition, 40 mm ammunition, non-lethal agents, flash and stun grenades (used by numerous SWAT teams), and other pyrotechnics.

 In addition, the product range is rounded out by a wide array of services, like training courses for operating and maintenance, ammunition recycling and life cycle services which become more and more important.

 At Unterluess (northern Germany) and Ochsenboden (Switzerland), Rheinmetall has at its disposal the largest and best-equipped private-sector proving grounds in Europe.
 On behalf of the company's domestic and foreign customers, systems and components are subjected to comprehensive testing at both proving grounds, while defence technology quality inspections are carried out during all stages of the product development process.